Regular colouring defect of a cubic graph and the conjectures of Fan-Raspaud and Fulkerson: Regular colouring defect of a cubic graph

 \begin{proof} If $G$ is a snark with $\rdf{G}=3$, then, by Proposition~\ref{prop:core}~(iii) we have $3\le\df{G}\le\rdf{G}=3$, so $\df{G}=3$.
 Conversely, assume that $\df{G}=3$, and let $\mathcal{M}=\{M_1,M_2,M_3\}$ be an optimal $3$-array for $G$.
 By Proposition~\ref{prop:core} again, the core of $\mathcal{M}$ is a $6$-cycle that alternates uncovered and doubly covered edges.
 It follows that $\mathcal{M}$ is a regular $3$-array, whence $\rdf{G}=3$. \end{proof}

 Given a regular $3$-array $\mathcal{M}=\{M_1, M_2, M_3\}$ for $G$, we can define a mapping

 by setting $x_i = 0$ if and only if $e\in M_i$ for $i\in\{1,2,3\}$.
 Since the complement of each $M_i$ in $G$ is a $2$-factor, it is easy to see that $\chi$ is a $\mathbb{Z}_2^3$-flow.
 We call $\chi$ \emph{the characteristic flow} for $\mathcal{M}$.
 The fact that $\mathcal{M}$ is regular implies that the value $(0,0,0)$ never occurs, which means that $\chi$ is, in fact, a nowhere-zero flow.
 Consequently, we can regard the flow values of $\chi$ as points of the Fano plane $PG(2,2)$ represented by the standard projective coordinates from $\mathbb{Z}_2^3-\{0\}$.
 The definition of the characteristic flow further implies that for every vertex $v$ of $G$ the three flow values meeting at $v$ form a line of the Fano plane, that is, a triple $\{x,y,z\}$ of points such that $x+y+z=0$.
 Since every vertex of $G$ is incident with exactly one edge of each member of $\mathcal{M}$, one can easily deduce that only four lines of the Fano plane can occur around a vertex, and these lines form a configuration shown in Figure~\ref{fig:konf}.

 Therefore, the characteristic flow of a regular array is a nowhere-zero flow with an additional geometric structure.
-It is also worth mentioning that the characteristic flow of $\mathcal{M}$ is at the same time a proper edge-colouring.
+It is also worth mentioning that the characteristic flow of $\mathcal{M}$ is at the same time a proper edge colouring.
 Further investigation of regular defect thus can employ both methods of nowhere-zero flows as well as those of edge colourings.
 These methods have been already applied in \cite{KMNS-red} for the study of snarks whose defect -- and by Corollary~\ref{cor:rdf-df} also regular defect -- equals~3.

-Two regular $3$-arrays $\mathcal{M}_1$ and $\mathcal{M}_2$ for a cubic graph $G$ are said to be \emph{complementary} if $\core(\mathcal{M}_1)=\core(\mathcal{M}_2)$ but the corresponding sets of uncovered edges are disjoint.
-While regular $3$-arrays are related to the Fan-Raspaud conjecture, pairs of complementary $3$-arrays are closely related to the Fulkerson conjecture, which states that \emph{every bridgeless cubic graph $G$ admits a collection of six perfect matchings (not necessarily distinct) such that each edge belongs to precisely two of them}.
+So far we have discussed regular $3$-arrays and their relation to the Fan-Raspaud conjecture.
+We now proceed to examining their relation to the Fulkerson conjecture, which states that \emph{every bridgeless cubic graph $G$ admits a collection of six perfect matchings (not necessarily distinct) such that each edge belongs to precisely two of them}.
 Such a collection will be called a \emph{Fulkerson cover} of $G$.
+Our discussion features the following important concept.